michalhonc/remix-conf-2022/exercise/05-non-nav-fetching/README.md

 ## 📝 Notes

+- fetcher.submit vs fetcher.load -> it's essentially the same but load is for single fetcher and submit is more robust
+- resource routes are not 100% verified as best practice

 ## 🤓 Background

 Picture this: a React component that handles the whole experience of fetching data from a server... _including the server code_.
 That's what we're going to do here.
 There are tons of use cases for this, but one really common one is a combobox which allows you to select from a list of options.
 It's too expensive to send all those options to the client though (maybe you're building the twitter `@`-mention autocomplete for example), so you have to load those possible values as the user is typing.
 That's where this becomes really complicated...
 Unless you're using Remix 😉.